 I believe that the former mayor, former prosecutor, is right on that one.

-Uh Comey dodged a Senate Russia hearing is contradictions and questions mount.
+Comey dodged a Senate-Russia hearing as contradictions and questions mount.

-He skipped a Wednesday closed door intelligence committee hearing where top and current former Intel community officials reviewed conclusions about Russia meddling in 2016.
+Yeah, he skipped a Wednesday closed-door intelligence committee hearing where top and current former Intel community officials reviewed conclusions about Russia meddling in 2016.

-Let's say John Brennan, Admiral Mike Rogers, former National Intelligence Director Clapper attended the hearing.
+Let's see, John Brennan, Admiral Mike Rogers, former National Intelligence Director Clapper, attended the hearing.

 Comey's decision not to attend.